 The Download Manager is where you upload and manage the digital files you’ll be selling, or offering for free (in the case of content that’s designed to be a lead magnet or email list builder.)

 The Results section.
 Ohhhh, the Results section.
 Stats and info that actually matter.
-Tie your Google Analytic account to your Rainmaker site and you’ll get the essential traffic data you need right in your Rainmaker site, without the 98% of Google Analytics that you will never use cluttering up this interface in Rainmaker.
+Tie your Google Analytics account to your Rainmaker site and you’ll get the essential traffic data you need right in your Rainmaker site, without the 98% of Google Analytics that you will never use cluttering up this interface in Rainmaker.

 And here’s the Analytics info, showing just the first Summary tab of data.
 This area is so useful and beautiful that I want to eat it: